 The TSA Security Checkpoint generally opens 1.5 hours prior to scheduled departures.
 We recommend arriving at the airport 60-90 minutes prior to departure depending on if you have bags to check prior to security.

 To help make your trip as seamless and easy as possible, be sure to check out these tips from the Transportation Security Administration.

-Beginning October 1, 2020, passengers will be required to present a REAL ID compliant drivers license or a valid passport in order to fly domestically.
+NOTE: A change to REAL ID requirements has occurred.
+Beginning May 3, 2023, passengers will be required to present a REAL ID compliant drivers license or a valid passport in order to fly domestically.
 The REAL ID is an upgraded version of the drivers license or identification card that enhances security and identity management.
 For more information on how to obtain a READ ID and what documentation you will need to present at the DMV, please visit the Wisconsin DOT website here.